louisclarencepeter/myportfolio/README.md

 # My Web Development Portfolio

-This is my web development portfolio, showcasing my skills, projects, and information about me.
-It is built as a single-page application using HTML, CSS, JavaScript, Bootstrap, and Sass within a Vite React app.
+My web development portfolio showcases my skills, projects, and information about me.
+It is built as a single-page application using HTML, CSS, JavaScript, and Sass within a Vite React app.

 ## Table of Contents